Subtask is a simple Trello alternative for tracking and visualizing projects

 Remote

-It’s been a big year for remote collaboration tools, with the likes of Zoom recording record user numbers, Salesforce tabling a $27.7 billion bid for Slack, and Trello rival Asana becoming a public company.
+It’s been a big year for remote collaboration tools, with the likes of Zoom reporting record user numbers, Salesforce tabling a $27.7 billion bid for Slack, and Trello rival Asana becoming a public company.

 Plectica now has four products on the market, including its core visual mapping software, its Social Hour virtual events platform, Team.Video, and now Subtask.
 What’s apparent is that Plectica is looking at the popular productivity tools and launching alternatives, with key features it believes incumbents lack.